 To date, WELS scheme compliance and enforcement activities have focussed on educating industry about its legal obligations under the Water Efficiency Labelling and Standards Act 2005 (WELS Act).

 Today, compliance activities are underway with investigators in the field Australia-wide and non-compliances against the WELS Act are being assessed and appropriate action taken.

-All non-compliances with the WELS scheme, including allegations, are assessed in accordance with the Compliance Enforcement Policy of the Department of Sustainability, Environment, Water, Population and Communities.
+All non-compliances with the WELS scheme, including allegations, are assessed in accordance with the Compliance Enforcement Policy of the Department of the Environment.